-Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, a Cultural Heritage Management Plan must be prepared in accordance with the requirements of Part 7 of that Act.
+Describe the existing cultural heritage values that may be affected by the project.
+Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, an Indigenous cultural heritage study must be undertaken in accordance with the requirements of Part 6 of that Act.

-For non-indigenous historical heritage, a study will be undertaken of the known and potential historical cultural heritage values of the affected area.
+An historical cultural heritage study will also be undertaken of the known and potential historical cultural heritage values of the affected area.
 The study will, as a minimum, include a desktop analysis and an archaeological investigation (such as a physical investigation) of the area potentially affected by the project.

-The desktop component of the study will, as a minimum, review the following sources for information on non-indigenous historical cultural heritage values within the region of the project site:
+The desktop component of the study will, as a minimum, review the following sources for information on historical cultural heritage values within the region of the project site:

-- the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992: - · local government heritage registers, lists or inventories; and - results of previous cultural heritage studies conducted in the region.
+- the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992 - local government heritage registers, lists or inventories - results of previous cultural heritage studies conducted within the region of the project.

-The scope of the archaeological investigation will be based upon the results of the desktop analysis for non-indigenous cultural heritage.
-The archaeological investigation is to be conducted by an appropriately qualified person, and will address all types of historical heritage places located within the project area including built, archaeological and non-indigenous cultural landscape values.
+The scope of the archaeological investigation will be based upon the results of the desktop analysis.
+The archaeological investigation is to be conducted by an appropriately qualified person, as required by the Queensland Heritage Act 1992, and will address all types of historical cultural heritage places located within the project area, including built, archaeological and cultural landscape values.

 The discovery and protection of any previously unidentified archaeological artefacts or archaeological places during the course of the historical cultural heritage study must comply with Part 9 of the Queensland Heritage Act 1992.